Writing: Colin Le Sueur

 Gold and most coins have little value and most trade is through barter.

 Treasure takes the form of weapons, armour, spells, or relics.
-It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.
+It can be a lure, taking Adventurers to exotic and even dangerous locations, and is often under the protection of intimidating foes.

 Chain mail: Heavy mail shirt made up of riveted rings, worn over thick clothing